 While the success of HeadXNet in these experiments is promising, researchers’ expertise in machine learning, radiology, and neurosurgery advises that further investigation is needed to evaluate the generalizability of the AI tool before it can be released in real-time clinical deployment.

 The research began when Kristen Yeom, MD, an associate professor of radiology at Stanford and a co-senior author of the study, brought the idea to the school’s AI for Healthcare Bootcamp run by Stanford’s Machine Learning Group.

 “Search for an aneurysm is one of the most labor-intensive and critical tasks radiologists undertake,” said Yeom.
 “Given the inherent challenges of complex neurovascular anatomy and potentially fatal outcome of a missed aneurysm, it prompted me to apply advances in computer science and vision to neuroimaging.”

 Yeom and her team outlined clinically significant aneurysms detectable on 611 computerized tomography (CT) angiogram head scans to train their algorithm.
-Eight clinicians tested HeadXNet by interpreting 115 separate scans both with the algorithm and without it.
-Overall, the automated detection tool led to improvements in sensitivity, mean accuracy, and mean interrater agreement.
+Eight clinicians tested HeadXNet by interpreting 115 separate scans with and without the algorithm.
+Overall, the automated detection tool improved sensitivity, accuracy, and interrater agreement.
 On the other hand, no significant changes were observed in mean specificity or time to diagnosis.

-The tool could now be further trained to identify other diseases inside and outside the brain.
-But, there are some considerable issues that remains with this line of work.
-Current scan viewers and other machines are simply not designed to work with deep learning assistance, as noted in the press release.
+The tool could be further trained to identify other diseases inside and outside the brain.
+But, some considerable issues remain with this line of work.
+As noted in the press release, current scan viewers and other machines are simply not designed to work with deep learning assistance.
 Therefore, the researchers had to custom-build tools to integrate HeadXNet within scan viewers.